 Affirmative Sentences

-In affirmative sentences, the past tense of tear is used to describe an action that has already happened.
-Here are some examples:
+In affirmative sentences, tore is used to describe an action that already happened.

 - I tore my shirt on a nail.